Things From the 90s That Would Make Life Better Today

 • If Accounts Center is at the top left of your Settings menu, you can delete your account through Accounts Center.
 If Accounts Center is at the bottom left of your Settings menu, you can delete your account through your Facebook Settings.

 I probably won’t delete my social media just yet, although I do think about it often.
 I miss the days of answering machines and rotary phones.
+And blogs like this one.
 I miss having to wait for some things.
 Constant connectivity is exhausting.
 Social media is slowly killing us from the inside out.
 Maybe pick up a book and a coffee and a good meal today … and don’t tell the world about it.